Acehnese Costume - The Unique Batik Art in Aceh

 What is Acehnese Batik?

-Indonesian people are very proud of their cultural identity, which is reflected in the symbols and colors used in this ancient art form that has been passed down through generations.
+Indonesian people are proud of their national costume identity, reflected in the symbols and colors in this ancient art form passed down through generations.

 Immediately following Friday prayers, the lowest-level religious court convenes.
 The Acehnese are supporters of national Islamic political parties, such as the modernist Muhammadiyah, which was once in power.

-The use of magic to achieve success in agriculture and other industries is considered to be outside the bounds of Islamic orthodoxy.
+The use of magic to achieve success in agriculture and other industries is considered outside the bounds of Islamic orthodoxy.
 Religious components such as Arabic prayers and the recitation of the surah "Yasin" from the Qur'an are included in ritual dinners to bless rice production (kenduri blang) and fishing (kenduri laut).

 Female shamanism is a long-standing practice in the area.
 Spells issued by dukun (spirit healers) include sijundai, which can induce disease and death, as well as spells that negate the effects of other spells.
 Exorcistic rituals, which try to "cool" the ill person, are included in the healing process.
 Dukun is also well-versed in the interpretation of dreams and omens.